ga-wdi-lessons/express-intro/readme.md

 importantly, it includes the list of dependencies to install from npm when running npm install.

-The next thing I'd like to do is install the express node module.
+The next thing I'd like to do is install the Express node module.
 In the
 terminal:

 ```bash